wmo-im/wis2box/docs/source/user/cap-alerts.rst

 .. note::
    If you are a CAP composer, you will only be able to submit the alert for moderation.
 It is then the responsibility of the CAP approver to approve and publish the alert.

-You can view the status of the published alert in the 'CAP Alerts' -> 'MQTT Broker Events' section of the CAP Composer.
+You can view the status of the published alert in the 'CAP Alerts', then 'MQTT Broker Events' section of the CAP Composer.

 .. image:: ../_static/cap/mqtt_event_list.png
    :alt: MQTT Event List